 Most companies and schools do not provide a comprehensive mentorship that will teach therapists how to write an evaluation.
-When 62 therapists were asked “how did you learn how to write an evaluation?”, 43 percent of them said they learned on the job.
+When 62 therapists were asked "How did you learn how to write an evaluation?", 43 percent of them said they learned on the job.
 This means that they are learning how to write an evaluation when they get the referral or they are being mentored which can occupy more time and money from the district.
 This process can also be very stressful and overwhelming to the therapist.
-If the therapist follows the Quick Tips and answers the questions on the DTD template, it will help organize and teach the therapist what to look for when evaluating the child.
+When the therapist answers the questions in the DTD software, it will help organize and teach the therapist what to look for when evaluating the child.

-What's the benefit of having a company or school district utilizing DTD for all their therapist?
+What's the benefit of having a company or school district utilizing DTD for all their therapists?

 Some companies and districts utilize their employees to help teach therapists how to write an evaluation.
-Other school districts have employees (not necessarily OTs) proofread reports prior to being sent home.
+Other school districts have employees (not necessarily in the same field) proofread reports prior to being sent home.
 DTD can help eliminate this time spent by making a template that meets the standards of the district/company.
 It will also save the therapist time, which makes them more productive by focusing on treatment planning and interventions instead of spending hours writing an evaluation.

-Do you offer any discounts to companies or school districts that would like to utilize DTD for all their therapist?
+Do you offer any discounts to companies or school districts that would like to utilize DTD for all their therapists?

 Why is it a good idea to have a universal template for Pediatric Occupational Therapists, Physical Therapists and Speech and Language Pathologists?

-The quality of an occupational therapy report can include the format, grammar, and content which can all be subjective.
+The quality of an evaluation report can include the format, grammar, and content which can all be subjective.
 Even though some school districts or contract companies provide a format and content guideline for the therapist to follow, it does not necessarily mean that the quality is consistent among all therapists.
-Consistency in format, content, and organization was important to most of the occupational therapists we surveyed while developing the DTD service.
+Consistency in format, content, and organization was important to most of the Occupational Therapists we surveyed while developing the DTD software.
 It provides a sense of unity amongst therapists within a company or district.
-It also makes it easier for IEP team members such as teachers, psychologists, and other OTs to read and find information easily.
+It also makes it easier for IEP team members such as teachers and psychologists to read and find information easily.

 Do you collect data from the reports stored online?

-As of right now, no. In the future we would like to collect data from the reports (no identifiable information) for districts and companies.
+As of right now, no. In the future we would like to collect data from the reports (without personally identifiable information) for districts and companies.
 The goal is to use the data to improve, implement, or modify current strategies or programs.
 Data is important for therapists to collect to help reinforce or implement a program.
-For example, if a therapist or district implements a handwriting program in kindergarten or 1st grade, the district would be able to see how the referrals have changed if at all.
+For example, if a therapist or district implements a handwriting program in kindergarten or 1st grade, the district would be able to see how the referrals have changed over time.

 About Our Software